 Anterior Segment Optical Coherence Tomography (AS-OCT)

-Anterior segment optical coherence tomography (AS-OCT) (Visante™, Zeiss-Meditec) utilizes semi-coherent light with high absorption and low penetration, allowing visualization and assessment of the shape, size and position of anterior segment structures including the cornea, iris, and lens.
+Anterior segment optical coherence tomography utilizes semi-coherent light with high absorption and low penetration, allowing visualization and assessment of the shape, size and position of anterior segment structures including the cornea, iris, and lens.
 In preclinical studies, it is often used for longitudinal evaluations of the cornea, anterior chamber angle, iris, and lens.
+At OSOD, we have experience acquiring high-quality AS-OCT images using the Heidelberg Spectralis® in tandem with an anterior segment lens, or with the Visante® AS-OCT unit (Zeiss-Meditec).

 Posterior Segment Optical Coherence Tomography